MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 # Vespucci Introduction

 Vespucci is a full featured OpenStreetMap editor that supports most operations that desktop editors provide.
 It has been tested successfully on Google's Android 2.3 to 7.0 and various AOSP based variants.
 A word of caution: while mobile device capabilities have caught up with their desktop rivals, particularly older devices have very limited memory available and tend to be rather slow.
-You should take this in to account when using Vespucci and keep, for example, the size of the areas you are editing to a reasonable size.
+You should take this in to account when using Vespucci and keep, for example, the areas you are editing to a reasonable size.

 ## First time use